-Life is unpredictable and people can have the need for such support at any point.
-Health and social care is required to maintain people’s independence, control, and dignity.
+Life is unpredictable and people can need such support at any point.
+Health and social care are required to maintain people’s independence, control, and dignity.

 Working in Social Care

 A job in the social care sector means that you will be providing support for non-clinical needs.
 However, there is a significant collaboration between health care workers and social care.

 As of now, the social sector in the UK has 1.48 million employees.
 By 2030, the sector will be enriched by half a million extra jobs.

 Health and social care workers can provide their support to the people in need in their own homes, residential homes, day centres or other support facilities.

 Role of Health and Social Care Workers in Detail

 A health and social care worker has a significant role to play in society.
 They can have a positive impact on the people around them if they understand their duties.